ParaState/claim-parastate-erc20-token_locking-na_cliff-na_vesting-na/README.md

 # What does it do?

-Interacts with the linear timelock smart contract, which allows users to linearly unlock tokens.
+Interacts with the type of timelock smart contract, which allows users to unlock tokens.

 ![linear-timelock](https://user-images.githubusercontent.com/9831342/150708583-bd727000-3b9f-4f02-af2e-958774f0d8a3.jpg)